Corporate sustainability

 Product Carbon Footprint Analyst

-In the realm of corporate sustainability, acronyms abound: ESG, CSR, and now EHS.
-EHS stands for Environment, Health, and Safety.
-It’s a management discipline that focuses on preventing harm to employees, the public, and the environment.
-When aligned with broader sustainability goals, EHS can become a powerful framework for reducing risks, ensuring regulatory compliance, and fostering a culture of corporate responsibility.
+EHS stands for environment, health and safety: a management discipline focused on preventing harm to workers, the public and the environment.
+When integrated with sustainability and ESG strategy, EHS becomes a practical framework for reducing risk, meeting regulatory obligations and building a culture of corporate responsibility.

 Carolina Skarupa